 - Kokkinisto:

-- A slow-cooked beef or lamb stew in a rich tomato and red wine sauce, often accompanied by pasta or mashed potatoes.
+- A slow-cooked beef or lamb stew in a rich tomato-and-red-wine sauce, often served with pasta or mashed potatoes.

 - Trachanas Soup: